Framed defects in ABJ(M): Introduction

 In three-dimensional Chern-Simons-matter theories, particularly in ABJ(M) theory, supersymmetric Wilson loops are especially interesting due to their rich structure and deep connections to supersymmetric localization, integrability, and the AdS/CFT correspondence \cite{Drukker:2019bev}.
 They provide a fertile ground for exact computations and for exploring the interplay between geometry, topology, and quantum dynamics in gauge/string duality.

 Among the various supersymmetric loop operators in ABJ(M) theory, a particularly rich family is provided by the $1/24$ BPS Wilson loops \cite{Castiglioni:2022yes}.
-These depend on a set of complex parameters and interpolate continuously between known $1/6$ BPS and $1/2$ BPS configurations, capturing a network of defect RG flows and unifying several previously studied operators within a single framework.
+These depend on a set of complex parameters which, despite supersymmetry, develop non-trivial beta-functions quantum mechanically.
+These trigger a supersymmetric RG flow which interpolates continuously between UV and IR superconformal fixed points, which are the known $1/6$ BPS and $1/2$ BPS configurations.
+Thus, this flow captures a network of defect RG flows and unifying several previously studied operators within a single framework.

 The interpolating Wilson loops are cohomologically equivalent, differing by a ${\cal Q}$-exact deformation under a shared supercharge ${\cal Q}$.
 This equivalence suggests that their expectation values should coincide at the quantum level, provided supersymmetry is preserved throughout the regularization and renormalization procedure.
-However, a well-known subtlety arises in the context of Chern-Simons theory: the necessity of introducing framing to regularize short-distance singularities in the Wilson loop, while preserving their topological nature \cite{Witten:1988hf}.
+However, a well-known subtlety arises in the context of Chern-Simons theory \cite{Witten:1988hf}: The non-invariance of the theory under a change of the trivialization of the normal bundle.
+This translates into the possibility of introducing a non-trivial framing phase which can be used to restore topological invariance at the quantum level and, in some schemes, to regularize short-distance singularities in the Wilson loop.
 This procedure, which effectively displaces the integration contour to a nearby non-intersecting loop, introduces a framing dependence in the expectation value, manifesting as a topological phase proportional to the linking number between the original and displaced contours.

-In the presence of matter fields, as in ABJ(M) theory, the framing dependence becomes more intricate.
+In the presence of matter fields, as in ABJ(M) theory, the theory is no longer topological and the framing dependence becomes more intricate.
 Unlike the one-loop exactness of framing phases in pure Chern-Simons theory, here higher-loop corrections can arise, and the resulting dependence may differ between the bosonic and fermionic sectors of the Wilson loop \cite{Bianchi:2016yzj}.
 Importantly, it has been argued \cite{Kapustin:2009kz} that only the choice of framing equal to one preserves supersymmetry at the quantum level and cancels the so-called cohomological anomaly \cite{Griguolo_2013a}.
 This implies that localization results, which rely on exact supersymmetry, compute expectation values precisely at this framing \cite{Kapustin:2009kz,Marino:2009jd,Drukker:2010nc}.